paduagroup/tutorial-lmp/README.md

 In our examples it also contains certain informations about the force field, namely:

-- the Lennard-Jones parameters for the different atom types,
+- the Lennard-Jones parameters for the different atom types (may be placed in an included file `pair.lmp`),
 - the cutoff distance for the non-bonded interactions,
 - the long-range part of the electrostatic interactions (`kspace`).